( Savitri or Savi Naipaul Akal )

 GOOD BYE VS NAIPAUL....

 V S Naipaul died at his residence .
-His wife Nadira Alvi Naipaul and Daughter were at his bedside.
+His wife Nadira Alvi Naipaul and daughter were at his bedside.
 His death brought him to spotlight once more.
-He was suddenly alive in Newspapers , Television channels and Social Media.
+He was suddenly alive in the newspapers,television-channels and social media.
+The Wall Street Journal ( newspaper published from New York) wrote :-

 “We disagreed all our lives, about politics, about literature, and I feel as sad as if I just lost a beloved older brother.
 RIP Vidia.”